-Starting in 2018, the program is planning to expand to Northern California and to London.CLOSE
+Starting in 2018, the program will expand to both Northern California and to London.CLOSE

 How can I get involved?

 To become a mentor in this program, you must complete the application form.
-Applications for the Fall 2017 cycle will be open from July 12 – August 1.
+Applications for the Spring 2018 cycle will be open from in January 2018.
 Once applications have closed, our committee will review all applications and will do our best to match you to a student mentee who shares similar background, interests, or career goals.
-If you are selected for the program and matched with a student on co-op, you will be notified the week of August 14.
+If you are selected for the program and matched with a student on co-op, you will be notified in early February.

 For more information, email Meg Andrews at firstname.lastname@example.org.CLOSE